Asian markets mixed as investors wait for US inflation - ExBulletin

 Asian markets mixed as investors wait for US inflation

-BEIJING (AP) Global stocks were mostly higher on Thursday as investors waited for US inflation data that could influence the Federal Reserve’s decision on when to reverse the economic stimulus.
+BEIJING (AP) Asian stock markets were mixed on Thursday as investors waited for US inflation data that could influence the Federal Reserve’s decision on when to reverse the economic stimulus.

-London and Frankfurt opened higher while Tokyo fell.
-Shanghai, Hong Kong and Seoul also advanced.

-Wall Street futures were lower after stocks rose for a third day on Wednesday as anxiety over the omicron variant of the coronavirus eased.

-Traders waited for Friday’s US inflation data for November to see if the Fed may feel more pressure to cool prices by canceling stimulus measures that are boosting stock prices.
+Traders have been eagerly awaiting Friday’s US consumer inflation report in November on whether the Federal Reserve will feel more pressure to cool prices by canceling stimulus measures that are pushing stock prices up.

 Fed officials are meeting next week for the last time in 2021.
 They said earlier they were ready to act if necessary after inflation hit a 30-year high of 6.2% in October .

-Also on Thursday, China announced that inflation in prices paid by factories for components and raw materials eased in November from the previous month’s high in 25 years.
+China said on Thursday that inflation in prices paid by factories for components and raw materials fell in November from the highest in 25 years.
 This is viewed by traders as a possible guide to US inflation due to China’s role as a global manufacturing center.

-In Asia, the Shanghai Composite Index 1% to 3,673.04 after producer price inflation slowed to 12.9% a year earlier from 13.5% in October in due to falling prices of coal and metals.
+The Shanghai Composite Index rose 1.1% to 3,676.71 after producer price inflation slowed to 12.9% a year earlier from 13.5% in October , as the prices of coal and metals fell.
+This gives China’s central bank leeway to support economic growth with easier credit if needed.

-Efforts to reduce energy prices appear to be working, Invesco’s David Chao said in a report.
-It is possible that producer prices and inflation will continue to moderate.

-The Indian Sensex was little changed at 58,646.60.
+Indias Sensex opened down 0.2% at 58,515.65.
 New Zealand and Bangkok fell while Singapore and Jakarta gained.

-US stocks have slipped over the previous two weeks amid concerns about inflation and the omicron variant.
-Shares stabilized after White House chief medical adviser Dr Anthony Fauci on Monday said early signs suggest it may be less dangerous than the previous delta variant.

-In energy markets, benchmark US crude fell 11 cents to $ 72.23 a barrel in electronic trading on the New York Mercantile Exchange.
-The contract rose 31 cents on Wednesday to $ 72.36.
-Brent crude, the basis of international oil prices, fell 20 cents to $ 75.62 a barrel in London.
-It rose 38 cents to $ 75.82 the previous session.

 Sources